vishnukumar25/M1_application_Phonebook-management-system/1_Requirements/README.md

 # Features
 This project supports the following types of financial calculations:

-1. Adding new records
+1. Adding new contacts
-2. Searching new records
+2. Searching new contacts
-3. Displaying new recoreds
+3. Displaying new contacts
-4. Deleting new records
+4. Deleting new contacts

 # 4W's and 1 H's
 ## Why: